groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/searching-for-document-signatures-with-exception-handling.md

 url: signature/net/searching-for-document-signatures-with-exception-handling
 title: Searching for document signatures with exception handling
 weight: 11
-description: This article explains how to handle exceptions when searching for electronic signatures with GroupDocs.Signature API.
+description: "This article explains how to handle exceptions when searching for electronic signatures with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False